-When district schools must be closed for any reason families will receive an automated robocall.
+When district schools must be closed for any reason families will receive a robocall.
 In addition, such closings will be announced on local radio stations and television channels 8, 9, 10, and 13.
 A "Parent Alert" will also be posted on the district website, www.rhnet.org.
 Please do not call the school office for information regarding emergency closings.
+Please keep the school office aware of current phone numbers so that you can receive robocalls.

 When schools are closed, all adult education and school functions for the evening are canceled.